hub714/multi-region-workshop/lab-2-agg/README.md

 Our Cloudwatch dashboard should include metrics from the key components of our system and application.
 In this case, the metrics we should display on a dashboard are the following:

 * Fargate task capacity (CPU / Mem)
-* Number of active users using application
+* Number of active users using application (can't get this)
 * ALB requests per minute
-* ALB average latency per request
+* ALB average latency per request (can't get this)
-* KPI that is TBD as custom metric from application
+* KPI that is TBD as custom metric from application - maybe grab this from CW Log Insights
 * X-Ray exposed metric to dashboard?

 Here's a reference diagram showing the metrics that we'll be putting onto a dashboard